 - 6. Rick and Coo aren't shown being THAT friendly with Kirby in the show.
 It's probable that they became closer over time.

-- 7. And on the matter of better terms, many point out that the anime features Dedede being far more malicious than in games.
-This could be because after Nightmare's initial defeat and his defeat in Kirby Dream Land, Dedede eventually came to realize that being a cruel dictator was getting him nowhere, so he decided to mellow out to being more of an antivillian or frenemy as Play Nintendo puts it.
+- 8. And on the matter of better terms, many point out that the anime features Dedede being far more malicious than in games.
+This could be because after Nightmare's initial defeat and his own defeat in Kirby Dream Land, Dedede eventually came to realize that being a cruel dictator was getting him nowhere, so he decided to mellow out to being more of an antivillian or frenemy as Play Nintendo puts it.
 Indeed, there were strong hints in the anime of Dedede softening up as the episodes go by, with the episode D'Preciation Day probably being the biggest clincher.

 N.M.E honestly doesn't care if Dedede pays for the monsters or notThey don't care about money as long as they can create chaos.
 And personally like to watch people suffer in debt.
 After all, what would a Eldritch Abomination want with money?

 Tuff's design is based on Pokey/Porky from EarthboundThey look rather similar when you compare the two.
 (I mean the Earthbound incarnation, not the Mother 3 one) and Kirby and Earthbound are both made by Hal (Even if the show isn't) so it could still be a nod.